DouglasAllen/iron-websites/python/index.rst

 Announcements
 -------------

-.. admonition:: February 26, 2012
+.. admonition:: March 4, 2012
    :class: strip

-   `IronPython 2.7.2 Beta 1 <http://ironpython.codeplex.com/releases/view/81331>`_ is now available!
+   `IronPython 2.7.2 RC 1 <http://ironpython.codeplex.com/releases/view/81331>`_ is now available!

-   This includes the zipimport and sqlite3, the ability for pyc.py to generate standalone executables, and numerous other bug fixes.
+   This includes the zipimport and sqlite3, the ability for pyc.py to generate standalone executables, preliminary support for Android and Windows Phone 7, and numerous bug fixes.

+   `Visit the blog <http://blog.ironpython.net/2012/03/whats-new-in-ironpython-272.html>`_ for more information.

 .. admonition:: December 12, 2011
    :class: strip